Jack Murray (racing driver): The REDEX Reliability Trials

 'Gelignite' Jack took part in this event with Evan Green and George Shepheard as the BMC works team in an Austin 1800, arriving in 21st place.

 As they raced across the Nullarbor and into South Australia, Murray's and Green's Car No 31 was the race leader in the Flinders Ranges stage.
 Then tragedy struck, as they ran fifth, only 36 hours from the finish line.
 An enthusiastic service mechanic over-tightened a wheel bearing, and the hub collapsed near Curnamona, South Australia.
 Evan commented at the time, "But for losing a wheel, Jack Murray, George Shepheard [veteran Australian driver] and I might have won."

-Another J. Murray (Jack 'Milko' Murray) and Bert Madden came 54th in an HK Holden Monaro, sponsored by Maitland Motors.
+The other J. Murray (Jack 'Milko' Murray) and Bert Madden came 54th in an HK Holden Monaro, sponsored by Maitland Motors.